 Use MQTT to send or receive valuable data to/from MQTT-enabled systems.
 The MQTT plug-in paves the way to the IoT world.

-Industry 4.0 via REST
+Industry 4.0 via MQTT

 The OPC Router allows you to network your systems graphically.
 Numerous plug-ins make it the data hub in the industrial environment.

 Simple configuration, sophisticated monitoring and robustness distinguish it.